-- Ensure that your orders have a high fulfillment rate and get send out on time.
+- Ensure that your orders have a high fulfillment rate and get sent out on time.
 This improves your seller quality score on the marketplaces which directly translates to visibility and sales.
 Like a free marketing boost.
-And your customers will thank it as well, studies shown that smooth and on time fulfillment is one of the biggest drivers of customer loyalty in E-Commerce.
+And your customers will thank it as well, studies have shown that smooth and on-time fulfillment is one of the biggest drivers of customer loyalty in E-Commerce.

-- With Locad's control centre you are always up to date about your inventory and stock movements, and you can easily filter products that need reordering or do not move.
+- With LOCAD’s control center you are always up to date about your inventory and stock movements, and you can easily filter products that need reordering or do not move.